tintamarre/tintamarre.github.io/src/blog/posts/2025/data_platform_in_fwb_02_lower_barrier.md

 As you can see, the `AzureAdlsResource` and `PostgreSQLResource` resources are used to connect to the Azure Data Lake Storage and PostgreSQL database, respectively.
 The `gld_example` asset uses these resources to query data from the Azure Data Lake Storage and copy it to the PostgreSQL database.
 All the logic is encapsulated in the `dagster-cfwb` library, which makes it very easy to reuse this code.

+### Use LLM to help users

+To further lower the technical barrier, we are currenlty exploring the use of Large Language Models (LLMs) through a dedicated MCP server to help users write their own Dagster jobs and pipelines.
+This will allow our data professionals to focus on the business logic of their data pipelines, rather than the technical details of how to connect to the data sources.

 ## 📖 Level up the data literacy

 As stated in the introduction, in our organisation very few people are trained in data management and programming.
 To overcome this challenge, we communicate a lot about our data platform, we train our users, and we provide them with the necessary tools to understand and use the data platform.